tc39/proposal-observable/README.md

 #### SubscriptionObserver ####

-A SubscriptionObserver is a normalized Observer which wraps the observer supplied to **subscribe**.
+A SubscriptionObserver is a normalized Observer which wraps the observer object supplied to **subscribe**.

 ```js